 Immigrants' Rights Clinic

-In the Immigrants’ Rights Clinic, students represent individual immigrants and engage in multidisciplinary advocacy on behalf of immigrants’ rights organizations.
-Clients include asylum-seekers, immigrant survivors of domestic violence applying to change their status, and non-citizens with old or minor criminal convictions who seek humanitarian relief from deportation.
-Under the supervision of clinic director Jayashri Srikantiah, up to 12 students each semester assume responsibility for all aspects of case preparation, including interviewing clients and witnesses, investigating facts, writing pleadings, developing case strategies, and conducting legal research.
+In the Immigrants’ Rights Clinic, students represent individual immigrants facing deportation and engage in multidisciplinary advocacy on behalf of immigrants’ rights organizations.
+Clients include immigrant survivors of domestic violence and non-citizens with old or minor criminal convictions who seek humanitarian relief from deportation.
+Under the supervision of clinic director Jayashri Srikantiah, up to 8 students each quarter assume responsibility for all aspects of case preparation, including interviewing clients and witnesses, investigating facts, writing pleadings, developing case strategies, conducting oral argument, and performing legal research.